xavierchermain/atomizer/README.md

 ## 3D Printer

-Atomizer was tested on a custom 3-axis printer with independently controlled Z-axis screws.
-The customization is intended for experts; consequently, we do not provide any GCODE to prevent users from damaging their machines.
-The code generates only the sequence of positions, each associated with a tool orientation and a travel type (deposition or no deposition).
+Atomizer was tested on a custom 5-axis printer with independently controlled Z-axis screws.
+The customization is intended for experts and is described in another article : [https://xavierchermain.github.io/publications/threez](https://xavierchermain.github.io/publications/threez).
+For now, the code generates the sequence of positions, each associated with a tool orientation and a travel type (deposition or no deposition).
 The generated toolpaths are available in [`data/toolpath`](data/toolpath).
 To print, you must use the inverse kinematics model of your machine.
+The G-code generated for our machine is located in [`data/gcode`](data/gcode).
+Note that files ending with `_craftware.gcode` can be opened with Craftware Legacy to inspect the toolpath (the travel moves represent the tool orientations).

 ## Citation